LSDtopotools/lsdstreamburn/README.rst

 3. **Python Environment Setup:** In a Python3 environment, make sure to install the following packages:
     - `numpy`
     - `xarray`
+    - `rioxarray`
     - `matplotlib`

    You can install them using the following command:

-   pip install numpy xarray matplotlib
+   pip install numpy xarray rioxarray matplotlib

 4. **LSDTopoTools & LSDVizTools Installation:**  In the same Python environment, install 'LSDTopoTools2' and 'lsdviztools' from their [GitHub repository](https://github.com/LSDtopotools) using the following commands: